1

 Is 30 too late to become a pilot?

 Pilot assistants, or individuals pursuing careers as pilots, can start training at any age, and many successful pilots begin in their 30s or later.
-While early training can be advantageous, obtaining necessary certifications such as a private pilot license (PPL) and gaining flight hours are the primary requirements, regardless of age.
+While early training can be advantageous, age is not a strict barrier, and obtaining necessary certifications like a private pilot license (PPL) or commercial pilot license (CPL) is the primary requirement regardless of age.

 What is the difference between Pilot Assistant vs Flight Dispatcher?